Romania has seen prices going up in these past few years, and as a result, students will spend more than ever if they want to study here.

 Can international students get a job in Romania?

+Yes, you can work in Romania if you are an international student with a valid visa (or coming from another EU country).
 But you are only allowed to work part time jobs and most likely you won’t find anything that’s well paid – think stuff like the HoReCa industry or anything that doesn’t require a lot of skill/experience.

 If you have additional comments or questions, don’t hesitate to let me know and I will gladly answer.